Strengthening employee engagement

 Gender equality

-Within the defined scope, four countries have a pay gap of between -5% and +5% between women and men (Chile, United States, France and Uruguay), and four other countries (Australia, New Zealand, Spain and Vietnam) have a ratio between -10% and +10%, all professional categories included.
-The average of the ratios weighted by workforce shows a rate of 95% for leaders (senior executives, executives, directors), 97% for managers, and 106% for individual contributors.
+Within the defined scope, six countries have a pay gap of between -5% and +5% between women and men (South Africa, Chile, Colombia, France, New Zealand and Vietnam), and five other countries (Spain, United States, Italy, Japan and Uruguay) have a ratio of between -10% and +10%, all professional categories included.
+The weighted ratio, across all categories, represents a rate of 92%.

-When it comes to gender pay equity between men and women, actions are taken to measure gaps, identify causes and take action.
+When it comes to equal pay for men and women, actions are taken to measure gaps, identify causes and take action.
 In France, for example, we signed a new agreement in 2019 which established the principles of gender equality in career paths (access to vocational training, wage equality between women and men in an equivalent occupation and for the same level of competence and work-life balance).
-This agreement reaffirms our willingness to analyze and reabsorb any gender pay gaps using a methodology that makes it possible to study them based on the gender equality index calculated by the ministry of Labor, Employment and Integration (index that amounts to 87 points out of 100 for our company in 2022).
-At the same time, we dedicate a specific budget to the resolution of pay inequalities in order to implement these salary adjustment measures each year.
+This agreement reaffirms our willingness to analyze and reduce any gender pay gaps using a methodology that makes it possible to study them based on the gender equality index calculated by the Ministry of labor, employment and integration (index that amounts to 88 points out of 100 for our company in 2023).
+At the same time, we dedicate a specific budget to closing gaps in order to implement these salary adjustment measures each year.

 With regard to recruiting for key positions, priority is given to internal and local candidates.
 Recruitment decisions (internal or external) are based exclusively on the skills and qualification criteria for the position.
 The candidate’s nationality, gender or age does not play a role in our decision.
-To the extent possible, we entrust leadership positions to local managers in order to be as close as possible to customers and the market culture.
-In 2022, in the defined scope, 92% of senior managers were local hires and the management of ten subsidiaries were made up strictly of local hires.
+As much as possible, we entrust leadership positions to local managers in order to be as close as possible to customers and the market culture.
+In 2023, within the defined scope, 93% of senior managers were local hires, and the management of ten subsidiaries was made up strictly of local hires.

 Europe (58%) and the Pacific region (52%) are the two regions where women are in the majority.
-The North America and Latin America regions, with 45%, each exhibit a very balanced proportion.
-Africa and the Middle East, with 41%, shows a more significant imbalance.
+The North America and Latin America regions, with 47%, each exhibit a very balanced proportion.
+Africa and the Middle East, with 41%, show a more significant imbalance.
 Asia has the lowest number of women in the workforce (10%).
-This very low representation is due to India, which has only 18 women per 953 men, or 1.9% of our staff in this country.
+This very low representation is due to India, which has only 19 women per 955 men, or 2% of our staff in this country.
 India remains a special case: the sales teams, for reasons pertaining to local culture, job stress and security (visits to farms on two wheelers), are more naturally made up of men.
-Excluding India, the Asian area remains composed of mostly men at 57%.
+Excluding India, the Asian area still consists mostly of men at 55%.

-Brazil participates in an annual Human Resources forum that conducts outreach with an emphasis on the importance of recruiting women, in particular in management positions.
-In Chile, the percentage of women recruited to positions of responsibility (management and leadership) has increased considerably this year, with an executive committee composed of equal numbers of men and women.
-As a rule, the subsidiary puts great emphasis on an inclusive culture that ensures gender equity by offering equal job opportunities and compensation based on the position held and not on gender.
+In Chile, the percentage of women recruited to positions of responsibility (management and leadership) has increased considerably, with an executive committee consisting of equal numbers of men and women.
+As a rule, the subsidiary puts great emphasis on an inclusive culture that ensures gender equity by offering men and women equal job opportunities and compensation based on the position held, not on gender.
+The analysis of pay indicators by job family shows that the average wage gap between women and men does not exceed 5%.
+It should be noted that for some job families, such as supervisor or manager, remuneration is shown to be higher for women compared to men.

 Vietnam also ensures equal treatment between women and men in all HR processes (recruitment, salary reviews, promotions, etc.).
-Today, the subsidiary is led by a woman who serves as general manager, the men/women ratio of her direct reports being 6:5.
+Today, the subsidiary is led by a woman who serves as managing director, and the women/men ratio of her direct reports is 6:4.

-This is also the case in South Africa, where a woman is at the head of the subsidiary, even though the majority of management positions (almost 70%) are held by men.
+This is also the case in South Africa, where a woman is at the head of the subsidiary, even though the majority of management positions, nearly 70%, are held by men.
 Responding to local legislation that promotes equal opportunities between women and men is a challenge in a work environment where it is difficult to find rare or advanced language skills to meet business needs in certain geographic areas of the country.

 Australia participates in a federal government-initiated program to promote women’s return to work after a career break and keep them employed.
 This innovative approach is designed to increase the proportion of women in the workforce as well as to encourage them to take on leadership positions.
 Through this contribution, the subsidiary intends to support women’s return to work and promote their inclusion in the workplace by exchanging information with other companies participating in the same program on the Australian continent.